 For drinks, Spain is one of the main arteries of Europe’s wine country, especially reds.
 A smooth glass of Vino Tinto is inescapable if you want to experience Spain’s real culture.
 Three favourites of the nation are the famous Sangria, the Tinto de Verano (similar to Sangria but without Triple Sec and brand), and Kalimotxo, which is red wine mixed with Coca-Cola.

 The restaurants range considerably in price across the country depending on where and when you visit.
 However, the quality, no matter the price, is high.
 Owing to the influence of chefs like Ferran Adria, food isn't just an art, it's a culture in Spain.
 So, expect quality service that borders on theatre in some of the finer restaurants.
 Of course, all will offer the traditional dishes mentioned above and their own local specialities.
 The bigger cities, such as Madrid and Barcelona, are home to Michelin star dining experiences, whilst smaller towns usually have eateries owned by local families.

 Whether you want to party with the locals, hike in the sunshine or relax in a world-class beach resort, easyJet holidays has a huge selection of package trips to Spain.

 If you book your easyJet flight and hotel together, you’ll save even more.
 And our deals and prices are flexible, so you can tailor your holiday to you.
-Whether it’s a romantic Spanish beach break or a much-needed family getaway, easyJet holidays can handle it.
+Whether it’s a romantic Spanish beach break, cheap holiday or a much-needed family getaway, easyJet holidays can handle it.